neocotic/convert-svg/README.md

 This method is resolved with the path of the (PNG) output file for reference.

-An error will occur if the input file does not contain an SVG element, no `width` and/or `height` options were provided and this information could not be derived from input file, or a problem arises while reading the input file or writing the output file.
+An error will occur if both the `baseFile` and `baseUrl` options have been provided, the input file does not contain an SVG element, no `width` and/or `height` options were provided and this information could not be derived from input file, or a problem arises while reading the input file or writing the output file.

 #### Options